-Food Cultures: Growing, Cooking, Eating project reveals new appetite for behavioural changeJanuary 31st, 2013 in Health /
+Food Cultures: Growing, Cooking, Eating project reveals new appetite for behavioural changeJanuary 31, 2013 in Medicine & Health / Health

 At a time when 25% of the adult population is considered to be obese and the annual cost of the national obesity epidemic is estimated at £5 billon, a Plymouth-based research project that introduced young men and older people to sustainable and healthy food activities points to innovative partnership solutions.
 The research showed how participants underwent a range of social and behavioural improvements around food and diet.